EDGEResearchLab/PEDG/README.md

 #include <TinyGPS++.h>
 #include <edge.h>

-// The BEACONNet Node must have a node id, easiser to set this to
+// The BEACONNet Node must have a node id, easier to set this to
 // a constant than to need to remember the magic number 11. const int BALLOON_ID = 11;